 Financial capability is about having the ability to make informed judgements and make effective decisions regarding the use and management of money.
 It is seen as a spectrum covering financial knowledge and the understanding, confidence and motivation to make financial judgements and decisions.
 Financial capability is another term for financial literacy, used by some countries and organisations to denote a more behavioural and action-oriented approach; it’s no good learning if you don’t apply it.

-2017 – The 2017 Money Week is 14-20 August.
+2018 – The 2018 Money Week is 14-20 August.
 Of course we treat every week at Whai Rawa like a #MoneyWeek so being careful with money, or getting the most out of your money is not a kaupapa for just one week a year.
-Check out the other events that are happening around the country on the Money Week site.
+Stay tuned for more details.

 Financial education is the process by which financial consumers/investors improve their understanding of financial products.
 There are many opportunities to engage in financial education.
 Find out more.

 Financial knowledge is the understanding of a series of facts about the use and management of money.
 Find out more.